nathanjcochran/upgrade/README.md

 If the special target "all" is given, attempts to upgrade all direct dependencies in the go.mod file to the highest major version available.

-If given, [module] must be a fully qualified module path, as written in the go.mod file.
+If given, `[module]` must be a fully qualified module path, as written in the go.mod file.
 It must include the major version component, if applicable.
 For
-example: "github.com/nathanjcochran/upgrade/v2".
+example: `github.com/nathanjcochran/upgrade/v2`.

-If [version] is given, it must be a valid semver module version.
-It can be provided with any level of major/minor/patch specificity - e.g. 'v2', 'v2.3', 'v.2.3.4'.
+If `[version]` is given, it must be a valid semver module version.
+It can be provided with any level of major/minor/patch specificity - e.g. `v2`, `v2.3`, `v.2.3.4`.
 When upgrading the current module, only the major component of the provided version is taken into account (the minor/patch versions are ignored).
 When upgrading a dependency, the tool will attempt to upgrade to the highest available matching version, unless the target major version of the dependency is already required, in which case it will maintain the existing minor/patch version.

 NOTE: This tool does not add version tags in any version control systems.
+Its only external dependency is the `go list` command.

 By default, the tool assumes the module being updated is rooted in the current directory.
-The [-d directory] flag can be provided to override that behavior.
+The `[-d dir]` flag can be provided to override that behavior.

-The [-v] flag turns on verbose output.
+The `[-v]` flag turns on verbose output.

 ## Examples